Introduction to Medical Textiles: Applications and Innovations in Healthcare

 7. It should be versatile in their physical form like, powder form, aqueous form, film, fiber, sponges etc.

-8. It should be lightness, strength, elasticity, softness.
+8. It should be lightness, strength, elasticity, and softness.

 9. It should be fluid resistant or absorbent.

-11. It should be high barrier of protection & permeability.
+11. It should have a high barrier of protection & permeability.

 13. It should be electrical or thermal conductivity.